Syndica/sig/src/gossip/readme.md

 `mask_bits` is a variable that depends on many factors including the desired false-positive rate of the bloom filters, the number of items in the GossipTable, and more.
 It will likely be different for each pull request.

-After we construct this filter set (i.e., compute the `mask_bits` and init `2^mask_bits` bloom filters), we add all of the `CrdsDataWithSignatures` in the GossipTable into the set, and construct a list of `GossipFilter`s to send to other random nodes.
+After we construct this filter set (i.e., compute the `mask_bits` and init `2^mask_bits` bloom filters), we add all of the `GossipDataWithSignatures` in the GossipTable into the set, and construct a list of `GossipFilter`s to send to other random nodes.

 ```python
 ## main function for building pull requests